-Bachelor of Arts in Music

-Bachelor of Music in Music Education

-Bachelor of Music in Music Therapy

-Bachelor of Music in Vocal Performance
+Bachelor of Arts in Music Bachelor of Music in Music Education Bachelor of Music in Music Therapy Bachelor of Music in Vocal Performance Music Minor Certificate in Vocal Pedagogy

-Bachelor of Arts in Musical Theatre (in cooperation with Theatre Department)

-Music Minor

-Certificate in Vocal Pedagogy

 I. Introduction

 Welcome to the Edward E. MacTaggart Department of Music at Marietta College.
 This handbook will provide you with the procedures and guidelines to be followed during your course of study.
 The department reserves the right to alter any of the procedures during the academic year should circumstances warrant it.
 Students will be notified of any alterations.
 Questions regarding the information in this handbook should be directed to the chairman of the department.